zoardgodor/ZVidDown/README.md

 ### Adding or Using Custom Languages

 If you want to add/use more languages, download the `more_languages.json` file and place it in the same folder as `main.py` or `ZVidDown.exe`.
-(The ZVidDown_installer automatically installs the more_languages.json file into the program folder.)

 If this file is present, the program will automatically offer the languages listed in it in the menu.
 If not, only the default English and Hungarian will be available.